 3.2.14 Transit-Oriented Development – Employment

 Intent: The transit-oriented employment district is established to accommodate general office uses and office support services in a highly pedestrianized setting.
 General office, characterized by 40 to 70 employees per acre, is the predominant use.
 Uses that employ relatively few workers, such as warehousing and distribution, are excluded from this district.
 The TOD-E may be located on developable parcels within the ½ mile catchment area of rapid transit stations.
-The district establishes an employment node within a 10-minute walk of a M.I.S designated transit station that serves a workforce of sufficient size to constitute a destination for purposes of rapid transit service.
+The district establishes an employment node within a 10-minute walk of a designated transit rapid station that serves a workforce of sufficient size to constitute a destination for purposes of rapid transit service.

 a) Permitted Uses